digitallawyer/openlegaldictionary/_definitions/satisfaction.md

 title: Satisfaction
 permalink: "/definitions/satisfaction.html"
-body: The act of satisfying a party by paylng what is due to him, (as on a mortgage, lien, or contract,) or what Is awarded to him, by the judgment of a conrt or otherwise.
+body: The act of satisfying a party by paylng what is due to him, (as on a mortgage, lien, or contract,) or what is awarded to him, by the judgment of a conrt or otherwise.
   Thus, a judgment is satisfied by the payment of the amount due to the party who has recovered such Judgment, or by hls levying the amount.
 See Miller ▼.
 Beck, 108 Iowa, 575, 79 N. W. 344; Rivers v.
 Blom, 163 Mo.
 442, 63 S. W. 812; Mazyck v.
 Coll,